web-illinois/toolkit-builder-3/site/pages/philosophy.md

 Anyone on campus is welcome to use our components.
 We focus on the [WIGG WordPress team](https://webtheme.illinois.edu/about/wordpress/), the [WIGG Drupal team](https://webtheme.illinois.edu/about/drupal/), other areas on campus that manage CMSs, and those units that hand-code their web pages.

+## Is this just the look and feel of the website?

+Yes.
+The Web Component team is not responsible for storing, retrieving, or standardizing data.

 ## What next?

 * <a href="https://webtheme.illinois.edu/about/web-components/">Learn about our team</a>